Kotlin/KEEP/proposals/KEEP-0462-rich-errors.md

 * A new type `Value` is a supertype of all non-error types.

 > [!Note]
-> Although `Value` appears in the source code as an abstract class, it is not represented as a real class at runtime.
+> Although `Value` appears in the source code as an interface, it is not represented at runtime.
 > The compiler handles it specially, similarly to `Nothing`.
 > For example, `is` checks for `Value` are compiled as inverted checks against `Error`:
 >